xmos/vocalfusion-rpi-setup/README.md

 For XVF3510-INT devices these actions will be done as well:

 - configure MCLK at 12288kHz from pin 7 (BCM 4)
-- configure I2S BCLK at 3072kHz from pin 12 (BCM18)
+- configure I2S BCLK at 3072kHz from pin 12 (BCM 18)
 - update the alias for Audacity
 - update the asoundrc file to support I2S devices
 - add a cron job to reset the device at boot up